Epidemiological Link between Obesity and Heatstroke:

 Overall, the link between obesity and heatstroke is complex and multifaceted.
 Obese individuals may be more susceptible to heatstroke due to a combination of factors, including reduced heat dissipation, reduced physical fitness, underlying health conditions, and the use of certain medications.
 It is important for individuals who are obese to take steps to reduce their risk of heatstroke, such as staying hydrated, avoiding prolonged exposure to the sun, and seeking medical attention if they experience symptoms of heatstroke.

-Neuro Monitoring Devices Market was valued at $5.6 billion in 2021, and is projected to…
+Biodiesel Market size was valued at USD 32.09 billion in 2021 and is expected to…